No Power to Boiler? Here’s What You Need To Do Next

 Most big electrical appliances will be segregated from an electrical circuit (a cooker for instance) by a fuse spur.
 A fused spur is a socket with a little red window in it, typically next to your boiler, or an in airing cupboard.

 If your boiler is plugged into a spur and has no power, this could be the problem.
 A boiler won’t turn on without an active fuse in the spur.

-Before spending big cash on repairs (or buying a new boiler), check to see whether the fuse in the spur is blown.
+Before spending big cash on repairs (or investing in a replacement boiler), check to see whether the fuse in the spur is blown.

 Once you’ve fixed the issue behind the boiler’s lack of power, you’ll need to reset your boiler.